-Planting tomatoes sideways is a gardening technique that has gained popularity in recent years.
-This method involves planting tomato seedlings horizontally in a trench instead of vertically in a hole.
-The idea behind this technique is to encourage the plant to develop a larger root system, which can result in a healthier and more productive plant.
+Planting tomatoes sideways is a technique gaining popularity recently.
+This method involves planting tomato seedlings horizontally in a trench, not vertically in a hole.
+The idea is to encourage the plant to develop a larger root system, resulting in a healthier and more productive plant.

 I have found that planting tomatoes sideways can be an effective way to grow tomatoes, especially in areas with poor soil or limited space.
 By planting the tomato seedlings horizontally, the stem will develop roots along the buried portion, which can help the plant absorb more nutrients and water from the soil.
 Additionally, the plant will be less likely to topple over in strong winds or heavy rain, as the larger root system provides better anchorage.